 THE POWER OF PARKSParks have power — economic, health, environmental power and more.
 Fact is, we believe, parks are the most powerful aspect of every community.
 This is the main message in the new “Power of Parks".
-Click here for more information regarding the power of parks.

 Economic - Proximity to parks dictates property value Employment - Physical fitness and parks and recreation majors have low unemployment Environmental - Parks protect and conserve biodiversity while keeping our air and water clean Health - Access to parks and recreation facilities aids in the control of obesity, boosts the immune system, diminishes the risk of disease, and increases life expectancy Community - Parks help build and strengthen community ties and bring diverse populations together Safety - Well-planned and well-maintained parks can increase public safety - information taken from the National Recreation and Park Association website